 When confronted with any of this, the first thing I always hear from liberals is, “well what can I do?”
 You know what I never hear them say?
 “Instead of binge-watching tv and letting corporate news wash over me every night, I took a day to research who was already organizing and doing something and then I went out and met people and actually tried to do something.”
 Never hear that.
 I’m not saying that will change our current trajectory, because a lot of those people thought they were doing something by knitting pussy hats, but I am saying being a liberal was never a good thing and in the last forty years those liberals who thought voting was the be all and end all of politics, voted for right-wing neoliberals over and over.
 They voted for the lesser of two evils and eventually got the current u.s. president, or macron, or may or erdogan, or take your pick…

-The u.s. didn’t invent death and destruction and making war on it’s own people, but it has exported it’s capitalist, neoliberal version of these things all over the world.
+The u.s. didn’t invent death and destruction and making war on it’s own people, but it has exported its capitalist, neoliberal version of these things all over the world.
 That alone gives the people of the world a shared struggle, if they choose to come together and fight this insanity.
 Yanis is proposing and trying to work for a way forward.
 Is it “the” way?
 Impossible to say, but I can say that it is moderate.
 Increasingly, our collective options for change are being narrowed and will, more and more, be determined by extreme situations created by extreme people with extreme ideas.
 The only way forward is collective action on a worldwide scale.
 Liberals are afraid of radical change, so they turn away from the left, but guess what we’ve been living through instead?
 What liberals have, let’s be generous and say unwittingly, helped to bring about?
 Right wing extremism.
+Ironically, for liberals to get the peace and equality they say they want and believe in, they will have to become radicals.
 Radical change, just means change at the root.
-Ironically, for liberals to get the peace and equality they say they want and believe in, they will have to become radicals.
+Fundamental, systemic change, not tweaking a totally corrupt system around the edges while more and more people suffer every day.
 Yanis is proposing to start with moderate change that will stabilize global capitalism so we can then calmly implement some kind of collective ownership.
 Again, I won’t go into the arguments for and against, I am simply saying this seems like radicalism to liberals, but the political spectrum has been dragged to the right by right-wing extremists for forty years, which means liberals are on the right, fascists are to their right, and Yanis is simply proposing moderate old school social democratic changes.
 If you aren’t choosing to support that and you’re not doing anything that could be called organizing the left, you are choosing the right-wing extremism that is the status quo.